josuegrullon/church-chaba/README.md

 Thank you for considering contribution to the chaba online church app!
 For an overview of reused packages take a look at the docker-compose.yml.
 For now, as the app is still in alpha state, developer resources will pe put into development first, before writing thorough documentation.
-For now the code is its documentation itself.
+For now the code is its own documentation.

 ## Security Vulnerabilities